 The good news is that since the effects of Botox are temporary, so is ptosis.
 While Botox lasts for 3-4 months, ptosis usually will only last for several weeks.
 Most cases of eyelid ptosis self-correct far quicker than the forehead wrinkles reappear.
 Also, there are eyelid drops that can be administered to the affected eye to reduce or completely eliminate ptosis.
 One would have to put those eyelid drops in 2-3 times a day in order to see continuous improvement for the duration of the ptosis.

-For most people, it could be quite scary to contemplate the possibility of droopy eyelid after Botox injection.
-However, given the great rejuvenating benefits of Botox, and the small chance of developing this complication when performed by a qualified physician, patients feel that the benefits far outweigh the risk.
+For most people, it could be quite scary to contemplate the possibility of a droopy eyelid after a Botox injection.
+However, given the great rejuvenating benefits of Botox and the small chance of developing this complication when performed by a qualified physician, patients can feel confident that the benefits far outweigh the risks.

-For the quality assurance of a double board-certified facial plastic surgeon, Dr. Konstantin is the surgeon for you.
-To make a consultation at his Manhattan-based practice, contact us today.
+For the quality assurance of a double board-certified facial plastic surgeon, look no further than NYC’s favorite Dr. Konstantin Vasyukevich.
+If you’re interested to find out more about Botox and if it could be right for your beauty needs, you can schedule a consultation at his Manhattan-based practice, contact us today!

 Leave a Reply